 The opposite stainless steel Snowflake Wall displays 257 snowflake-shaped holes, unique to each person on the flight.
 Each snowflake has been digitally 'grown' using an algorithm that uses the name of each of those who lost their lives as a 'seed'.

-For the visitor, the journey culminates in a view out into the open horizon.
+The journey culminates in a view out into the open horizon.

-In sum, the memorial subtly and powerfully calls on us to remember those who died in this national tragedy.
+The design subtly and powerfully calls on us to remember those who died in this national tragedy.